nimakam/nimakam-notes/stable-coin/system.md

 This research proposal describes a **collateral-backed** **stable-coin** system implemented on a public blockchain, where the exclusive backing collateral is the **native blockchain asset token**, and where the stable-coin is pegged to the value of a widely accepted **reference currency**.

-A collateral backed stable-coin system is one that ensure then stable value of a digital token, based on securing backing collateral of equal or higher value.
+A collateral backed stable-coin system is one that ensure the stable value of a digital token, based on securing backing collateral of equal or higher value, and based on market pricing information.
 Variations of such a system, such as MakerDAO's DAI token, have already been implemented on public blockchain smart contracts.
-In case of our **MVP implemented on Ethereum**, the **native blockchain asset token** is **ETH** and the **reference currency** is **USD $**.
-Unlike other similar systems however, this proposal contains **no on-chain governance process** and **no tokens for governance or equity**.
+In case of our *MVP implemented on Ethereum*, the *native blockchain asset token* is **ETH** and the *reference currency* is **USD ($)**.
+Unlike other similar systems however, this proposal contains *no on-chain governance process* and *no tokens for governance or equity*.
 The proposal believes that eliminating these, in favor of an on-chain incentive system, **reduces centralization**, and **increases the capital efficiency** of the system.

 Other sections outline: